ethereum-optimism/optimism/omgx_examples/compound-simple/README.md

 proposalId :  0x03
 ✨  Done in 6.26s.
 ```

 Congratulations!
-You have successfuly executed a proposal on a Decentralized Autonomous Organization!
+You have successfully executed a proposal on a Decentralized Autonomous Organization!

 ## Canceling a Proposal

 If at any point you wish to cancel a proposal you can cancel it by using the proposal id.
 Only the entity that proposed a proposal can cancel the proposal.
 The proposal can be canceled with `scripts/cancelProposal.js`.

-In order to cancel a proposal first change line 33 of `scripts/cancelProposal.js`.
+To cancel a proposal first change line 33 of `scripts/cancelProposal.js`.

 ```js
 const proposalID = 1; // proposal to cancel
 ```

-Then run the following command.
+Then run the following...

 ```bash
 $ yarn cancelProposal
 ```